True Bits in the book

 Nimue, Viviane and variants of those names are given to

 the female fay/Lady of the Lake who began appearing in the French chivalric

-Lancelot-Grail cycle tells of Merlin falling in love with Vivien and of her trapping him in a tree, beneath a stone or in a tower.
-Breton
+the Lancelot-Grail cycle has the tale of Merlin falling in love with Viviane

-folklore has
+and of her trapping him in a tree, beneath a stone or in a tower.
+In Breton

-Merlin trapped beneath the Fairy Mirror lake in The Valley Without Return in modern
+folklore, he is imprisoned beneath the Fairy Mirror lake in The Valley Without

 Stones are a common feature of saunas and other types of

 sweat lodge.
 The stones are heated and steam is generated by pouring water over